-    In personal injury and wrongful death claims, there are two types of monetary damages that can be recovered - economic damages and non-economic damages.
+In personal injury and wrongful death claims, two types of monetary damages can be recovered: economic and noneconomic damages.

-Economic damages include medical bills stemming from the accident (both incurred and future medical expenses) and lost wages due to time missed from work as a result of the accident.
-If you lost a loved one in a pedestrian accident and are pursuing a wrongful death claim, economic damages would include funeral and burial costs and the value of the financial support lost by your loved one’s death (both current financial support and expected future financial support).
+Economic damages include medical bills from the accident (both incurred and future medical expenses) and lost wages due to time missed from work due to the accident.
+If you lost a loved one in a pedestrian accident and are pursuing a wrongful death claim, economic damages would include funeral and burial costs and the value of the financial support lost by your loved one's death (both current financial support and expected future financial support).

-Every state, including California, limits the amount of time an injured party (or the survivor of a decedent in a death case) has to file a civil claim in court against the reckless party.
+Every state, including California, limits the time an injured party (or the survivor of a decedent in a death case) must file a civil claim against the reckless party in court.
 This time limit is called the statute of limitations.
-In California, the statute of limitations for filing a personal injury case is two years from the date of your injury, according to California Code of Civil Procedure 335.1.
+California's statute of limitations for filing a personal injury case is two years from the date of your injury, according to California Code of Civil Procedure 335.1.

-Basically, this means that if you do not file a lawsuit within this two-year period, a California court will likely throw your case out of court and you will lose your right to pursue financial restitution from the at-fault party.
+This means that if you do not file a lawsuit within this two-year period, a California court will likely throw your case out of court, and you will lose your right to pursue financial restitution from the at-fault party.

-Once your Modesto personal injury attorney files a lawsuit, you need to understand that the burden is on you (i.e. the plaintiff) to prove your case and show that the defendant was responsible for your injuries or your loved one’s death.
-There are specific legal elements that must be proven in court to prevail in your personal injury or wrongful death case.
+Once your Modesto personal injury attorney files a lawsuit, you must understand that the burden is on you (i.e., the plaintiff) to prove your case and show that the defendant was responsible for your injuries or your loved one's death.
+Specific legal elements must be proven in court to prevail in your personal injury or wrongful death case.
 These elements include:

-- Duty of Care – You bear the burden of showing the defendant owed a duty of care to you or your deceased loved one.
-For example, if you were seriously injured while crossing the street and were hit by a car, you must show that the defendant had an obligation to obey certain rules of the road while operating their vehicle.
-For example, they were obligated to yielding at the crosswalk or stop at a stop sign.
-In most cases, this is a fairly easy element to satisfy since there are established regulations that all drivers must follow when operating a vehicle in California;
+- Duty of Care – You bear the burden of showing the defendant owed you or your deceased loved one a duty of care.
+For example, if you were seriously injured while crossing the street and were hit by a car, you must show that the defendant had an obligation to obey specific rules of the road while operating their vehicle.
+For example, they were obligated to yield at the crosswalk or stop at a stop sign.
+In most cases, this is a relatively easy element to satisfy since there are established regulations that all drivers must follow when operating a vehicle in California;